-Guests who reserve their space through National Geographic Unique Lodges of the World will be invited to visit Maa Trust, a local non-profit that works towards ensuring the success of conservation in the Maasai Mara ecosystem through sustainable community development.
+Each of our lodges has created a special complimentary experience offered exclusively to guests who visit through a National Geographic Expedition.
+At Mara Plains Camp, National Geographic guests are invited to visit Maa Trust, a local non-profit that works towards ensuring the success of conservation in the Maasai Mara ecosystem through sustainable community development.
 Learn about the community surrounding Mara Plains from a local staff member and pay a visit to a stunning workshop of beadwork and leather goods produced by community members.

 With conservationists at its helm and a well-respected conservation tourism group at its back, Mara Plains Camp is involved in numerous ongoing projects to preserve the region’s wildlife and ecosystems.
 One example is National Geographic’s Big Cats Initiative (BCI), a comprehensive program established by the Jouberts to raise awareness about falling populations of lions, cheetahs, and other large felines and to support efforts to reverse their decline.
 BCI currently funds 35 projects (and counting) in 13 countries, and Great Plains Conservation has secured a substantial BCI grant for the area surrounding Masai Mara.